NoahRossetti/Lexical-Analyzer/README.txt

 ## Usage
 [How to run the program, including any required arguments]
-//TODO
-//bruv idk how this part got us points deducted last time such bs I specified everything ;-;
-//Immediately after compiling, use "./a.out input.txt" to run the program.
-NOTE: the program requires an input text file as an argument to function.
-NOTE: replace "input.txt" with the name of your .txt file

 ## Team Information (if applicable)
 - Noah Rossetti, no310072@ucf.edu